 Most hairstylists work in beauty salons.
 Employment opportunities are concentrated in large and medium-sized urban areas, although many smaller communities support small salons.
 Part-time work is more common than in most other occupations.

-Certified Hairstylists wage rates vary, but generally range from minimum wage to $25 an hour, plus benefits.
+Certified Hairstylists wage rates vary, but generally range from minimum wage to $25 an hour, or higher.

 Hairstylists can move into other areas such as a colour or permanent wave technician who demonstrate new techniques at hair shows or in salons for staff, esthetics or nail technicians.
 Advancement is usually limited to managing a salon or owning and operating one's own establishment.
 You may also wish to become a salesperson for a beauty supply house.